S&P/TSX composite down, U.S. stock markets mixed

-TORONTO — Canada's main stock index was down in late-morning trading as losses in the base metals sector helped lead the Toronto stock market lower, while U.S. stock markets were mixed.
+TORONTO — Canada's main stock index was down in late-morning trading as the energy sector fell amid a drop in oil prices, while U.S. stock markets were mixed.

-The January crude oil contract was up 29 cents at US$77.84 per barrel and the December natural gas contract was up 14 cents at US$4.96 per mmBTU.
+The January crude oil contract was down US$2.64 at US$75.77 per barrel and the December natural gas contract was up four cents at US$4.94 per mmBTU.

-The December gold contract was down US$8.10 at US$1,862.10 an ounce and the December copper contract was down a penny at US$4.26 a pound.
+The December gold contract was up 20 cents at US$1,861.60 an ounce and the December copper contract was up nine cents at US$4.39 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)